sebastianrothbucher/fastlane/utils/jupyter-demo/README.md

 Demo for how easy it is to expose very specific service via fastlane.

-There's a notebook that a JS process will run with parameters as they come in.
+There's a notebook (Server-Demo.ipynb) that a tiny Flask server process (server.py) will execute with the HTTP params and return a result incl. embed code (i.e. all is ready to be presented in fastlane)

-The resulting HTML is embedded into the answer & presented in fastlane.

-(yet to come)